vegardwaka/g4informant/g4-informant/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Frontend
-The frontend uses Meta's React JavaScript library
+The frontend uses Meta's React JavaScript library.
+React conventions have been followed and the application is assembled in /components/App.js.

 #### Frontend/React dependencies:
     "@testing-library/jest-dom": "^5.16.5",